Horef/dal_final/README.md

 - Extracts text from PDFs.
 - Applies **English-friendly chunking** via `data_splitter_en.py`.
-- Writes the resulting chunks into `Processed Data/` in the format expected by MiniRAG.
+- Writes the resulting chunks into `Processed Data/` in in the format expected by MiniRAG.
+- A dataset is created in MiniRAG/dataset/Technion/data (change --dataset parameter for a different behaviour).

 > The Hebrew splitter (`data_splitter_hebrew.py`) is present but not part of the current pipeline.